elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 ---

-### What are the two types that object property keys in JavaScript?
+### What are the two types of object property keys in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>